thingsboard/thingsboard.github.io/_includes/templates/install/http-firmware.md

-Execute the following command in terminal to install the HTTP libs:
+Execute the following command in terminal to install the HTTP and checksum libs:

 ```bash
 pip3 install requests mmh3 --user